71st Venice International Film Festival

-1. The 70th Venice International Film Festival, organised by La Biennale di Venezia, will be held on the Lido of Venice from August 28th to September 7th, 2013.
-The Festival is officially recognized by the FIAPF (International Federation of Film Producers Associations).
+1. The 71st Venice International Film Festival, organised by La Biennale di Venezia, will be held on the Lido of Venice from August 27th to September 6th, 2014.
+The Festival is officially recognised by the FIAPF (International Federation of Film Producers Associations).

 3. OFFICIAL SELECTION